- Wear-free signal transmission

 During signal evaluation on automatic gates, information regarding the status of safety edges is transmitted to the switching device securely and contact-free, via either radio or induction.
 This switching device monitors the safety edges that emit signals for actuation and interrupts.

-INTRA 50 and InTra6 inductive signal transmission
+InTra6 inductive signal transmission

 This technology is used on automatic sliding gates.
 The status of the pressure-sensitive safety edges on the moving part of the gate is induced reliably and contact-free in a steel cable by means of a converter and transmitted to the switching device via a fixed coil.